Stellarium/stellarium/plugins/SkyCultureMaker/README.md

 - Convert `.fab` data into JSON
 - Contribute to educational projects, preserve cultural astronomical knowledge, or create personalized star maps

-This documentation explains how to install, configure, and use the Sky Culture Maker plugin effectively.
+This documentation explains how to activate and use the Sky Culture Maker plugin, as well as its functionalities.

 ---